 Update March 2008: In September 2007 I joined Boeing/Alteon in Seattle.
 After initial training I went back to Taiwan and waited for an assignment.
 In February 2008 I was offered a B744 IP position with Alteon Korea in their Korean Air program.
 There are a lot of ex-EVA pilots here at Alteon and also at Korean Air, including my old buddies George Fay, Dave Morehouse and Willy Chang.

 I also have a very special project close to my heart.
 While still in Sweden, I had the opportunity to fly Daisy, a classic DC-3, operated by Flygande Veteraner, The Flying Veterans, a non-profit organization that takes loving care of this old airplane.

 New page: I have added a page showing off some of the aircraft I've flown.
 Aircraft.

 I am also what some people call a computer freak.
-I have 19 computers here in my apartment in Taipei, all operating together in a combined Novell/Win2K/XP/Linux network.
+I had 19 computers in my apartment in Taipei, all operating together in a combined Novell/Win/Linux network.
 My first serious work with computers was on a Durango F-85.
 An Intel 8085 computer that could have 5 people working on it at the same time, a whooping 7 MB hard disk and a built-in, fully programmable high resolution printer.
 A marvelous machine for its time.
 Sorry to say, the people who built it suffered from the Benz syndrome and priced themselves out of existence just before the PC boom.
 More about that on another page.
 Another interest is HP calculators and computers.
 A good friend of mine, Dan Bellander, is showing off his collection of HP handhelds at his site, much to my envy.
 Instead of trying to match him, I have decided to help him in his quest.
 If you want to get rid of your old HP handheld, drop me a line.